vislies/2023/content/gallery/index.md

 spheres are constructed in no way related to the actual configuration of DNA.
 Sure, the representation of a molecule can take some creative liberties of what it "looks" like, but the underlying configuration should be correct.

-We expect this from medical and biology publications that should know better.
+To be clear, there is no problem with simplifying the representation or using symbolic notation.
+Both are done on this good example here to help understand the structure of the molecule.
+The problem comes from these hi-res, detailed, and realistic-looking pictures that people could easily mistake for electron microscopy and think, "Wow, I've never seen such detailed images of DNA before.
+Who knew it looked like that?"
+Well, it doesn't, and we expect better from medical and biology publications that know this.

 [Alex Kouyoumdjian]: https://cemse.kaust.edu.sa/cs/people/person/alexandre-kouyoumdjian